Fred Ottman: Natural Disasters (1991–1993)

 In May 1991, Ottman teased a heel turn by eliminating Hulk Hogan in a battle royal on NBC's Saturday Night's Main Event XXIX.
 Ottman completed the turn on the June 15 episode of WWF Superstars.
 Tugboat and The Bushwhackers were facing The Nasty Boys and Earthquake in a six-man tag team match when Tugboat attacked his teammates, allowing Earthquake to hit the Earthquake Splash on Bushwhacker Luke and pin him.
 On the June 17 episode of Prime Time Wrestling, Earthquake's manager, Jimmy Hart, reintroduced Ottman as Typhoon, and he and Earthquake became known as The Natural Disasters.
 As part of the character change, Ottman began wearing a red, white and black singlet with a tidal wave on the front and "Typhoon" in black letters under it (to match the design on Earthquake's wrestling gear, seismograph lines and "Earthquake" in red letters across the middle).

-The Natural Disasters dumped Hart and turned into fan favorites in early 1992, feuding with Hart's new top team, Money Inc. ("Million Dollar Man" Ted DiBiase and Irwin R. Schyster).
+The Natural Disasters dumped Hart and turned into fan favorites in early 1992 - with Ottman's heel run having lasted less than seven months - feuding with Hart's new top team, Money Inc. ("Million Dollar Man" Ted DiBiase and Irwin R. Schyster).
 On April 17 they won the SWS Tag Team Championship defeating George Takano and Shunji Takano in Yokohama, Japan when WWF had a partnership with Super World of Sports.
 In July the Natural Disasters defeated Money Inc. to win the WWF Tag Team Championship.
 They lost the title to Money Inc. three months later.
 After Earthquake took a leave of absence from the WWF early in 1993, Ottman wrestled in singles matches before leaving the company in early summer.
 He worked house shows against Terry Taylor in the spring.
 He also put over a returning Bam Bam Bigelow in a series of house shows, and twice on televised Raw shows.
 He wrestled two televised matches against Yokozuna, losing one by pinfall and winning the other by disqualification.
-His final match saw him defeat The Predator in a house show match in Tampa, FL on July 18.
+His final match saw him defeat The Predator in a house show match in Tampa on July 18.